 A rigorous seven-week academic program in Ukrainian language and culture

-The Harvard Ukrainian Summer Institute offers courses in Ukrainian language, literature, history, political science, linguistics, art, or culture.
-The program is run jointly by the Harvard Summer School and the Ukrainian Research Institute and has been in existence since 1971.
+The Harvard Ukrainian Summer Institute (HUSI) offers courses in Ukrainian language, literature, history, political science, linguistics, art, or culture.
+The program is run jointly by the Harvard Summer School and the Harvard Ukrainian Research Institute.

 You enroll for 4 or 8 undergraduate or graduate credits, choosing from the following courses.
 Foreign applicants applying for a student visa must register for 8 credits to be eligible for the F-1 student visa.

 - UKRN S-127 Ukraine as Linguistic Battleground